isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 ### **Building a New Business District**

-In 2008, the Urban Redevelopment Authority unveiled plans to establish the Jurong Lake District in Jurong.
+In 2008, the Urban Redevelopment Authority revealed plans as part of the Master Plan to create the Jurong Lake District in Jurong.
 Encompassing Jurong Lake and spanning an area comparable to the new downtown at Marina Bay, this ambitious project aims to develop Singapore's second Central Business District (CBD).
 The vision is to introduce a mix of offices, retail spaces, residences, and recreational amenities to transform the area into a vibrant and dynamic district.

 Jurong Lake District plan: https://www.ura.gov.sg/-/media/Corporate/Land-Sales/Sites/JLD/JLD-Planning-and-Urban-Design-Guide.pdf